wvchallenges/se-challenge-payroll/README.md

 Mac OS X. It should not require any non open-source software.

 There are many ways that this application could be built; we ask that you build it in a way that showcases one of your strengths.
-If you you enjoy front-end development, do something interesting with the interface.
+If you enjoy front-end development, do something interesting with the interface.
 If you like object-oriented design, feel free to dive deeper into the domain model of this problem.
 We're happy to tweak the requirements slightly if it helps you show